plafer/Tissue.jl/NOTES.md

     + waits on `cond` until all packets have arrived at output streams
     + evaluate period
     + Launch flow limiter evaluation period task
-2. generator task
+2. source task
-    + Reads packet from generator calculator
+    + Reads packet from source calculator
         + Handles errors
     + Writes packet to graph
     + Hangs until it's time to read again
         + `period` if bootstrapped
         + after packet reaches all outputs if bootstrapping
 3. Flow limiter period evaluation
-    + determine and set the new generator period
+    + determine and set the new source period